TomerHimi/Machine_Learning_Seminar/README.md

 - ../checkpoints

 I was using a pre-trained ResNet50 (x1) as the encoding-head and fine-tuning a multiclass logistic regression over it.
-I have decided to use the STL-10 dataset.
+I have decided to use the STL-10 dataset as my second dataset.
 Everything other than the model checkpoint will be downloaded automatically.

 Requirement: PyTorch.